myscale/vector-db-benchmark/README.md

 - [myscale_cloud_mstg_laion-768-5m-ip.json](experiments/needs_editing/myscale_cloud_mstg_laion-768-5m-ip.json)
 - [myscale_cloud_mstg_arxiv-titles-384-angular.json](experiments/needs_editing/myscale_cloud_mstg_arxiv-titles-384-angular.json)

 You need to write the cluster connection information obtained in Step 1 into the configuration files.
 To modify the configuration files for testing, open each file and locate the `connection_params` section.
 Update the values for `host`, `port`, `user`, and `password` with the appropriate cluster connection information obtained in Step 1.
+Finally, move the modified configuration file into the `experiments/configurations` directory.
 Here is an example of how the modified section may look:

 ```shell